oalt/MDD4All.SpecIF.ViewModels/src/MDD4All.SpecIF.ViewModels/Nuget.md

-﻿View models for SpecIF applications with user interfaces using the MVVM design patterm.
+﻿View models for SpecIF applications with user interfaces using the MVVM design pattern.

 ## Changes
+### 2.1.0
+* Small extensions on StatementViewModel (property getter for StatementClassKey)
+* Overrides of ToString() for improved debugging

 ### 2.0.4
 * Update nuget reference after fixing version setting in DLLs